+Detail Data

+School name Welwyn St. Mary's

+Number of pupils in school 415

+Proportion (%) of pupil premium eligible pupils 8%

+Academic years that our current pupil premium strategy plan covers (3 year plans are recommended) 3 years, 2024 - 2027

+Date this statement was published September 2024

+Date on which it will be reviewed July 2027

+Statement authorised by Stuart Whiteland

+Pupil premium lead Sam Branch

+Governor Stuart Jenkin

+Detail Amount

+Pupil premium funding allocation this academic year £ 68,900.00

+CLA/Post CLA funding £ 54,760.00

-Detail Data School name Welwyn St. Mary's Number of pupils in school 421 Proportion (%) of pupil premium eligible pupils 11% Academic years that our current pupil premium strategy plan covers (3 year plans are recommended) 3 years, 2021 - 2024 September 2021 September 2021 (reviewed September 2023) (reviewed September 2023) Date on which it will be reviewed Sep 2024 (due by 31 st Dec 2024) Statement authorised by Mary Westley/Emma Phillips/Stuart Whiteland Pupil premium lead Sam Branch Governor Stuart Jenkin Detail Amount Pupil premium funding allocation this academic year £59,655 CLA/Post CLA funding £15,780 Recovery premium funding allocation this academic year £ 6,235 Pupil premium funding carried forward from previous years (enter £0 if not applicable) £0 Total budget for this academic year If your school is an academy in a trust that pools this funding, state the amount available to your school this academic year £81,670
+Post CLA PP+ funding £ 9,000.00

+Total budget for this academic year If your school is an academy in a trust that pools this funding, state the amount available to your school this academic year £ 68,900.00

-Welywn St. Mary's Statement of intent
+Welwyn St. Mary's Statement of Intent